ahmadhaiqal/Inphosoft-Devops/README.md

 # Inphosoft-Devops

-This repo purposely for technical prove for Inphosoft-Devops
+This repo purposely for technical prove for Inphosoft-Devops.